gjr80/weewx-realtime_clientraw/readme.txt

-The Realtime clientraw extension is a weeWX extension that generates a loop based clientraw.txt file for near realtime updating of the dashboards supported by the Saratoga Weather Website templates.
+The Realtime clientraw extension is a WeeWX extension that generates a loop based clientraw.txt file for near realtime updating of the dashboards supported by the Saratoga Weather Website templates.